jtkendall/jtkendall/README.md

 ### Hi there I'm Josh

-I am... well, I dont know what I actually am.
-I build websites for clients, but its not just "here is some HTML and CSS have a nice day".
+I am... well, I don't know what I actually am.
+I build websites for clients, but it's not just "here is some HTML and CSS have a nice day".
 I spend a lot of time making sure clients get the exact solution they want.
-I also dont stick to web technologies, sometimes there are iOS projects, sometimes there's C#, and sometimes I find myself doing a ton of research on a specific service to determine if it will benefit my client.
-I guess lets just call me a software developer and we'll put an asterisk on the end.
+I also don't stick to web technologies, sometimes there are iOS projects, sometimes there's C#, and sometimes I find myself doing a ton of research on a specific service to determine if it will benefit my client.
+I guess let's just call me a software developer and we'll put an asterisk on the end.

 🔭 I am currently working on predominently PHP (WordPress) projects but theres a lot of Vue.js and Microsoft Azure work involved as well.